dakr11/PRPL/README.md

 ## Discharge quality improvement
 The discharge duration is closely tied to its quality, encompassing factors like wall conditioning and instabilities.
 Additionally, the discharge quality is influenced by the current state of the machine and uncertainties in the technologies used, such as gas puffing.

-Consequently, applying external magnetic fields for plasma position control does not always guarantee the extension of the discharge.
+Consequently, applying external magnetic fields for plasma position control does not always guarantee the discharge extension.
 Therefore, before starting the position control, it is required to find the optimal parameters initiating the discharge ($U_{CD}, U_{Bt}, T_{CD}, T_{Bt}, p$).

 What role does each of them play (impact on breakdown, etc.)?